About the GLC Logo

 2019 Enrollment of New Lawyers

-A group picture of Her Ladyship the Chief Justice, Ms. Sophia A. B. Akuffo, the members of the GLC and the newly enrolled lawyers at the forecourt of the Accra International Conference Centre, Accra.
+A group picture of the former Chief Justice, Her Ladyship Justice Ms. Sophia A. B. Akuffo, the current Chief Justice, His Lordship Justice K. Anin-Yeboah, the members of the GLC and the newly enrolled lawyers.

 The General Legal Council was set up in 1960 by an Act to consolidate and amend the law relating to the Legal Profession in Ghana.
 The Legal Profession Act, 1960 (Act 32).
 The scope of the Legal Profession Act includes organisation of legal education and upholding standards of professional conduct and discipline.